(First-Year Experience Abroad)

 We understand the importance of helping first-year students acclimate to college life.
-As such, CEA is proud to offer signature First-Year Courses at each of our FYE locations to help students make the transition to college.
+As such, CEA offers a College Readiness seminar at each of our FYE locations to help students make the transition to college.

-COLLEGE READINESS: This 1-credit course focuses on helping students develop effective strategies for academic success and personal growth.
-The course highlights topics such as learning/study strategies, time management, wellness, stress/anxiety, alcohol/drug use, plagiarism, and navigating college resources.
-The course is meant to complement resources at a student's home institution.
+This 1-credit course focuses on helping students develop effective strategies for academic success and personal growth.
+The course highlights topics such as learning/study strategies, time management, wellness, managing stress/anxiety, career planning, and navigating college resources, and it is meant to complement resources at a student's home institution.

 We will continue to expand our first-year course list based on feedback from our U.S. partners.
 We welcome your ideas.
 You can also explore customization of the course list and/or teaching faculty as part of CEA's Custom Programs offering.Teaching Faculty